-The primary air intake is the bottom slider situated below the ash lip at the front of the stove.
-Having the slider pushed to the left (Shown centrally in the diagram previous) would indicate the intake is closed.
-When the slider is moved fully to the right the intake is completely open.
-This particular air intake is adjustable throughout the area left to right to control the total amount of air required for suitable combustion.
+The primary air intake is located at the bottom of the door and is in the form of a slider.
+Having the slider fully to the left indicates the intake is fully closed, whilst fully to the right means it is completely open.
+The air intake is fully adjustable throughout it's travel left to right to control the total amount of air required for suitable combustion.

-The primary air intake is used on initial firing of the stove or when burning coal etc. Please see the BURNING COAL for a more in depth description.
+The primary air intake is used on initial firing of the stove or when burning coal.
+Please see the BURNING COAL section for a more in depth description.